 Cleary was charged in England with installing or altering files on Pentagon computers that were controlled by the U.S. Air Force and accessing computers operated by News Corp.
-(NWSA)’s Twentieth Century Fox, Sony Corp.
+(NWSA:US)’s Twentieth Century Fox, Sony Corp.
 (6758), the U.K.’s National Health Service, the Arizona State Police, and technology-security company HBGary Inc.

 LulzSec is known for its affiliation with the international group of hackers known as “Anonymous,” which was described in the June 12 indictment as a collective of computer hackers and other individuals located throughout the world who conduct cyber attacks against individuals and entities they perceive to be hostile to its interests.

 The case is U.S. v.
 Cleary, 12-561, U.S. District Court, Central District of California (Los Angeles).